QMeqGR/qm-maxima/README.md

 * qm_variance:                           Functions and Variables for qm.
                                                               (line 315)
 * RX:                                    Functions and Variables for qm.
-                                                              (line 389)
+                                                              (line 393)
 * RY:                                    Functions and Variables for qm.
-                                                              (line 393)
+                                                              (line 397)
 * RZ:                                    Functions and Variables for qm.
-                                                              (line 397)
+                                                              (line 401)
 * sigmax:                                Functions and Variables for qm.
                                                               (line 218)
 * sigmay:                                Functions and Variables for qm.